Uncover Ancient Mysteries at Royal Tyrrell Museum

 Any die-hard dinosaur fan out there?
 Make Royal Tyrrell Museum a stop on your trip to Canada!
 With over 130,00 fossils and 40 complete dinosaur skeletons ranging from over 500 million years ago to the more modern mammals, the Royal Tyrrell Museum offers a truly spectacular learning experience for the young at heart!

-Driving 6 km northwest of Drumheller, you will arrive at the Royal Tyrrell Museum, Canada’s only museum devoted exclusively to paleontology, standing amidst the rugged Alberta badlands.
+Driving 6 km northwest of Drumheller, you will arrive at the Royal Tyrrell Museum, Canada’s only museum devoted exclusively to paleontology, standing amidst the rugged Southern Alberta badlands.
 This world-renowned museum and research facility houses one the world’s largest collections of dinosaur skeletons, making it the perfect place to come face-to-face with Canada’s mightiest dinosaurs!

 [bctt tweet=”Come face-to-face with Canada’s mightiest dinosaurs @RoyalTyrrell museum! #explorealberta #ttot” username=”fortwoplz”]